kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

     }
     ```

-  - use `foreachAllocatedSharedDevice` for `ListAllAllocatedShares`, `addDevices` and `removeDevices`.
+  - use `foreachAllocatedCapacity` for `ListAllAllocatedCapacity`, `addDevices` and `removeDevices`.

-  - when allocate,
-    - skip if the allocation is not `Shared`.
-    - check shared device condition and define `isConsumable` function to check whether the device is allocatable.
+  - In addition to `allocatedDevices`, pass `aggregatedCapacity` from all claims' allocation result to `allocator`.

+  - In addition to `allocatingDevices`, initialize `allocatingCapacity`.

+  - After `isSelectable` check, check whether the (rounded-up) requested capacity is larger than capacity deducted by `aggregatedCapacity` and `allocatingCapacity`.

     ```go

-    const (
-      DeviceAllocationModeExactCount  = DeviceAllocationMode("ExactCount")
-      DeviceAllocationModeAll         = DeviceAllocationMode("All")
-      DeviceAllocationModeAllowShared = DeviceAllocationMode("AllowShared")
-    )

     func (alloc *allocator) allocateOne(r deviceIndices) (bool, error) {
       ...